Network constraints on the mixing patterns of binary node metadata: Discussion

-The assortativity coefficient $r$ is generally assumed to range between $-1$ and $1$.
-Here we have shown how, in the case of binary node metadata, constraints of the network structure can further limit the range of attainable values.
-These constraints are represented by: \begin{itemize} \item the \textit{metadata-graph space}: the range of assortativity values over the ensemble of configurations with a given degree sequence $D_G$ and number of nodes of each type $n_0,n_1$.
+These findings will have impact on how we interpret assortativity.
+For instance in the study of the integration of minorities over time or across different networks.
+Taking into account the range of attainable values provides us with a clearer view on mixing patterns between such groups.
+In summary, the range of values attainable by the assortativity coefficient can vary substantially depending on the constraints imposed by the network structure and the distribution of node metadata.
+Here we considered three particular settings: \begin{itemize} \item the \textit{metadata-graph space}: the range of assortativity values over the ensemble of configurations with a given degree sequence $D_G$ and number of nodes of each type $n_0,n_1$.
 Here we provide a combinatorial lower bound $\rlmgs$ and a combinatorial upper bound $\rumgs$. \item the \textit{graph space}: the range of assortativity values over the ensemble of configurations with a given degree sequence $D_G$ and a specific assignment of metadata to nodes.
-We provide a combinatorial lower bound $\rlgs$ and a combinatorial upper bound $\rugs$. \item the \textit{metadata space}: the range of assortativity values over the ensemble of permutations of the metadata labels (preserving the counts $n_0, n_1$) on the specific topology of an observed graph.
-Here we propose the use of a heuristic to determine the upper bound $\rums$ and lower bound $\rlms$. \end{itemize}
+Here we provide a combinatorial lower bound $\rlgs$ and a combinatorial upper bound $\rugs$. \item the \textit{metadata space}: the range of assortativity values over the ensemble of permutations of the metadata values (preserving the counts $n_0, n_1$) on the specific topology of an observed graph.
+Here we propose the use of a heuristic to estimate the upper bound $\rums$ and lower bound $\rlms$. \end{itemize}

-The choice of ensemble should depend upon the specific problem at hand and relate to the specific assumptions we wish to make about the graph structure and metadata assignment.
+The choice of space should depend upon the specific problem at hand and relate to the specific assumptions we wish to make about the graph structure and metadata assignment.
 For instance, when investigating metadata such gender in a social network we might consider the metadata and popularity of the nodes (i.e., their degrees) to be fixed and so the graph space might be most appropriate.
 Alternatively, in a road network in which the metadata indicates either presence or absence of road signals, occurrences of traffic jams or the locations of accident hotspots, we might want to consider the metadata space as the structure of the graph is fixed.